Examples of Work

 I submitted a freedom-of-information request to collect the city's bid scoring data and competitor responses.
 My further analysis showed that we had submitted the top-scoring bid.

-After negotiations with the city and their legal team, we accepted a significant monetary settlement and an admission that the city had failed to properly award the bid.
+After discussions with the city, they offered a significant monetary settlement and an admission they had failed to properly award the bid.

 GIS Modeling

-This is a a GIS (Geographic Information System) model developed originally to prove the assumptions in a business plan for a new U.S. company competing in the public safety threat detection market.
+This is a a GIS (Geographic Information System) model developed to optimize the placement of sensors.

 The outcome of this model was: